dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

      * There are infinitely many possible outputs
 * `Classification`
      * In classification, the aim is to predict discrete categories/classes as the output.
+          * the data is already labelled and we want to predict the class of unlabelled data
           * e.g. true/false, 0/1, red/green/green, success/failure, happiness/angry/sad/
      * There is a small number of possible outcomes